Skip to main content

 • Pediatrician information

-• Bottles if you’re not planning to breastfeed
+• Bottles (if you’re not planning to breastfeed)

 What to pack for any labor and delivery support people

-Make your trip to the hospital as stress-free as possible by having everything you need packed and ready to go at least a few weeks before your due date.
+Help take some stress out of having a baby by having everything you need packed and ready to go at least a few weeks before your due date.
 These items are just a guideline to help you decide what you want to pack in your own bag.
 Everyone’s needs are different, and the most important thing is that you’ve planned properly and are ready to go before your baby arrives.

 Kelli Catana